 Hope in the Lord is life giving.
 It is a promise.
 We can and will endure when our HOPE is in the Lord.

-(For more on hope, read Hope Creates and be reminded of how hope places a big role in the life of a Christian.)
+(For more on hope, read Hope Creates and be reminded of how much hope plays a role in the life of a Christian.)

 In addition to strength, some of us need relief from the anxiety that comes from the world of negative.